trek-view/gopro2gsv/design/mvp/modes-specification.md

 The output video matches the input video for quality and for contained tracks (e.g. video, audio, telemetry, etc.).

+#### 1d: Output

+* `<DIRECTORY NAME ENTERED IN INPUT>/`
+	* `<VIDEO NAME ENTERED IN INPUT>.gpx`: the GPX file created from the final video
+	* `<VIDEO NAME ENTERED IN INPUT>.mp4`: the final video file
+	* `<VIDEO NAME ENTERED IN INPUT>.log`: a log detailing a breakdown of script run

 ### Mode 2: equirectangular timelapse frames -> final video

-.jpg timelapse images from the GoPro MAX or Fusion cameras can be converted into a video.
+`.jpg` timelapse images from the GoPro MAX or Fusion cameras can be converted into a video.

-#### User options on input
+#### 2a: User options on input

 * custom nadir file
 * custom nadir size
 * smooth GPS
+* maximum output video length

-#### Validation
+#### 2b: Validation

 GoPro2GSV validates image inputs before processing.

+**Note:** this does not apply to images entering the pipeline via other modes (e.g. equirectangular mp4 video -> timelapse frames -> final video)

-It does this by checking each images metadata as follows;
+It does this by checking the image metadata of all images entered as follows;

-1. GoPro2GSV checks the directory only contains `.jpg` files (case insensitive).
-It ignores any hidden dot files that might be present, however, will fail if any other type of file or directory is detected.
+1. GoPro2GSV checks the directory for `.jpg` files (case insensitive).
+It ignores any other files that might be present.
+2. Checks there are >=20 frames in the input
-2. GoPro2GSV checks the filename prefixes all match to a single timelapse recorded on the camera.
+3. GoPro2GSV checks the filename prefixes all match to a single timelapse recorded on the camera.
 	* for the MAX the first 4 letter must always be the same, e.g. `GSAA0001.JPG`, `GSAA0002.JPG`
 	* for the FUSION the 4 numbers after `MULTISHOT_` must always be the same, e.g. `MULTISHOT_0001_000001.jpg`, `MULTISHOT_0001_000002.jpg`
-3. GoPro2GSV check the metadata of all valid images from previous step using `exiftool`, and images that are not valid are discarded;
+4. GoPro2GSV checks the metadata of all valid images from previous step using `exiftool`, and images that are not valid are discarded;
 	* file extension must be `.jpg` (case insensitive)
 	* `XMP-GPano:ProjectionType` must be equal to `equirectangular`
 	* `GPS:GPSLatitudeRef` must be present